Your guide to a Thanksgiving dinner without food waste

 One of the biggest tricks for minimizing waste is to make sure you don’t buy any ingredients that won’t factor into another dish.
 This doesn’t mean you can’t make a recipe with specialized components, but it does mean you should stop and ask yourself whether it’s possible to buy that ingredient in a small enough serving as to avoid shoving some into the back of your fridge.
 In a pinch, at least Google how best to preserve that food item for as long as possible.
 It’s possible you can store it in the freezer until another holiday.

 No, not those Whole Foods.
 Try to pick some recipes that use parts of the vegetable or bird that you’d usually toss.
-You can use turkey giblets to make delicious gravy, or make your mashed potatoes “dirty” (keep the skins on when you mash them).
+You can use turkey giblets to make delicious gravy, or make your mashed potatoes “dirty” (keep the skins on) for extra vitamins.
 Various carrot soups will taste just as scrumptious with the tops in.
-The ends of cheeses used in other dishes can be combined to make an indulgent hors d'oeuvre spread.
+The ends of cheeses used in other dishes can be combined to make an indulgent hors d’oeuvre spread.
 Make desserts with the bruised apples and bananas already knocking around your fridge.
 Cook and eat your beet greens.
 If a recipe requires that you throw away something edible, either find another use for that would-be trash or pick a different dish.